 This is one of the Redcliffe attractions for those who want to be more active.

-With kilometres of cycling and walking paths along the foreshore, you’ll be spoilt for choice of where to go.
-From Shorncliffe Pier, along Sandgate and Brighton, then across the Ted Smout Bridge is already nearly 10kms.
+With kilometres of cycling and walking paths along the foreshore, you’ll be spoilt for choice where to go.
+From Shorncliffe Pier, along Sandgate and Brighton, then across the Ted Smout Bridge, is already nearly 10 km.

-You have this cycle/walkway around to Endeavour Park in Newport, which is about 15 km from Pelican Park, with only a few times having to go on the road.
+You have this cycle/walkway around Endeavour Park in Newport, which is about 15 km from Pelican Park.
+Only a few times do you have to go on the road.

 Between July and November, it’s Magpie Season.
-Magpies are nesting in these months and may swoop you as you pass by, causing scratches or worse on their attack, so watch out.
+Magpies are nesting in these months and may swoop you as you pass by, causing scratches or worse in their attack, so watch out.

 Aqua Warrior